Nebraska Science Festival canceled, but some online events will continue

 Organizers have canceled the 2020 Nebraska Science Festival that had been scheduled to begin April 3.

+The Nebraska Science Festival topped more than 41,000 attendees in 2019.
+They participated in a wide range of activities that stretched from Omaha to Scottsbluff and communities in between.

-Organizers spent the past few weeks collecting information regarding coronavirus's potential impact on festival events that had been scheduled through April 26.
-The decision to cancel was made after consultation with experts at the Nebraska Medical Center and Nebraska Medicine.
+Organizers spent the past few weeks collecting information regarding the impact of the novel coronavirus on festival events, which had been scheduled through April 26.
+The decision to cancel was made after consultation with experts at the Nebraska Medical Center.

 Post a comment as